skuzniar/triemap/examples/README.md

 ## reduction.cpp

 This program shows how to start with a flat collection of records, put them into a hierarchical structure and then reduce the number of records by removing some duplicates.
 We then show that the flat and hierarchical structures are equivalent when looking up elements.

+## 2d-triemap.cpp

+Triemap with data element that itself is a triemap.